 Don’t forget to include your preferred name, where you are based, and the title of your story!
 You can also add a preferred share image and a brief bio about yourself (a couple of sentences) to publish alongside your creation.

-If you are submitting a video or photo series, please include a short description about your creation.
+If you are submitting visual art such as a video or photo series, please include a short description about your creation.

 If you have multiple creations, please submit each story in a separate email.